-Sewer rats are also called brown rats, grey rats and Norway rats.
-Their ears are small and appear to be half buried in its fur.
+Sewer rats are also called brown rats, grey rats, and Norway rats.
+Their ears are small and appear to be half-buried in its fur.
 They are reddish-brown or greyish-brown.
 Very gregarious, rats usually live in very hierarchical groups.

 Development and Behaviours

 Their senses of smell, touch, taste, and hearing are very well-developed.
 However, their vision is weak.
 They are suspicious by nature, especially the adults, and any new objects in their territory will cause them to react.
 Rats are excellent swimmers.
-They establish themselves usually near a water source, whether its a sewer or water pipes that sweat because they must drink at least once per day.
+They establish themselves usually near a water source, whether it’s a sewer or water pipes that sweat because they must drink at least once per day.

 - Check the plumbing system, since 99% of the time, it is through there that rats find their way into buildings.
 A backflow valve is often the first line of defense in urban areas against these pests that invade our sewers.

 - Keep all household waste in adequate containers.
 In the case of an inside rat infestation, food must also be kept out of their reach in sealed containers as much as possible.
 Do not use any poison inside, because rats like to store food that interests them in hiding places.
-This poisoned food could then be accessible to children or pets, or even be in contact with other food.
-These dangerous products can then cause more problems than they fix.
+This poisoned food could then be accessible to children or pets or even be in contact with other food.
+These dangerous products can cause more problems than they fix.
 Cadavers of poisoned rats can also cause odours and attract flies in places that are potentially inaccessible.

 If you have any doubts about the presence of rats in your home or if you want to establish a prevention plan, do not hesitate to call an exterminator of V Extermination.